 Counseling staff members are professionally trained in mental health fields.
 They have experience working with a diversity of students and issues.
 Because counselors have different beliefs about how people change, they differ on how much talking they do in sessions, whether they ask you to do any homework, and their focus of discussion.
 You can expect they:

 - Will maintain the highest ethical and legal standards of confidentiality.

 - Are interested in listening to your concerns and open to discussing them.

 - Will take you seriously and answer questions about the therapeutic relationship.

 - Are interested in helping you discover a better understanding of concerns.

-Generally all information you share with your counselor is kept confidential and cannot be shared with family members, friends or other employees of the college unless your permission is granted in writing.
-If there is concern that an individual may be a serious threat to themselves or others confidentiality can be broken.
+Generally, all information you share with your counselor is kept confidential and cannot be shared with family members, friends or other employees of the college unless your permission is granted in writing.
+If there is concern that an individual may be a serious threat to the safety of themselves or others, confidentiality can be broken.
 In addition, if a counselor becomes aware of any abuse committed against a minor or and elder, the counselor is mandated by law to report that abuse.
 Finally, in rare occasions, if records are subpoenaed by the court confidentiality may be broken.
 It should be noted that the situations listed above happen in only a very rare number of cases.

 Counseling typically begins with brief confidential paperwork that allows you to share some information that will help the counselor guide your intake session.
 This initial session allows you and your counselor to discuss and assess your concerns and goals.
 At this time, it is also decided together whether group or individual counseling or outside referral best fits your needs.